Tech Brief: SD-WAN for Home Offices

 - Configure Site specific detail.
 For instance device serial number, LAN interfaces, and subnet to serve as the new “Remote Work Network”.

 - Define available WAN Services.
-For instance Virtual Path Internet as a global parameter for all sites, or limit to a subset of sites.
+For instance Virtual Path, Internet, or Secure Internet Access as a global parameter for all sites, or limit to a subset of sites.

 - Configure Application QoS, and Firewall policies as a global parameter for all sites, or limit to a subset of sites.